alexquintino/alexquintino.github.io/_drafts/apache_spark.md

 }
 {% endhighlight %}

 I think the code is quite simple to understand.
-There's just a bunch of **map** modifying the data to my needs and **filter** to select the items I want according to a function.
+There's just a bunch of **map** modifying the data to my needs and **filter** to select the items: first steps I want according to a function.
 There's also **collect** that actually triggers a job and returns the results in an array, **distinct** that goes over a collection and removes duplicates and **cache** that tells Spark to cache that collection in memory to improve performance when using it later.

 Another cool thing about Spark is it's Web UI that I found out while waiting for this job to finish.
 It let's you checkout the status of your job and tasks and gives you an overview of your cluster, among other things.
 <img class="pure-img" src="/img/spark-ui.jpg" alt="Apache Spark's Web UI" title="Apache Spark's Web UI">

 ### Example 2
-Here's a sample of another class I wrote while playing around with Spark.
-Check the full class [here](https://github.com/alexquintino/discogs-parser/blob/master/scala/src/main/scala/OutputNodesAndRelationships.scala).
+Here's a sample of another class I wrote while playing around with Spark (full class [here](https://github.com/alexquintino/discogs-parser/blob/master/scala/src/main/scala/OutputNodesAndRelationships.scala)).
 This time to output each artist/release/track as nodes, and output all the relationships between each node.
 As a limitation of the tool that I'm feeding this data into, I had to come up with a unique index in the dataset to be used when outputting the relationships.

 {% highlight scala %}
+def main(args: Array[String]) {

-val artists = getArtists(sc.textFile("output/artists_with_ids", 1))
+  // get list of artists with index val artists = getArtists(sc.textFile("output/artists_with_ids", 1))
   val artistsLastIndex = artists.map(_(0).toLong).max

-// release_id / master_id / title / main_artists
-val releases = getReleases(sc.textFile("output/releases", 1), artistsLastIndex)
+  // get releases with index based on the artists max index val releases = getReleases(sc.textFile("output/releases", 1), artistsLastIndex)

   extractArtistsReleasesRelationships(artists, releases)
     .map(_.mkString("\t"))
     .saveAsTextFile("output/artist_release_relationships")
+}

+// join artists with releases
 def extractArtistsReleasesRelationships(artists: RDD[Array[String]], releases: RDD[Array[String]]): RDD[List[Any]] = {
   val artistsMap = artists.map(artist => (artist(1), artist(0)))
   val releasesMap =  releases.flatMap(restructureRelease)